ajaymahato431/Laravel-Esewa-Epay-V2/README.md

 ```

 **Recommended setup:** dispatch the delayed job for every payment, keep the scheduled sweep as a backstop, and expose the manual action for support/admin tooling.

+## Local development (localhost callbacks)

+The `/esewa/callback` route now accepts both `POST` (the server-to-server webhook) and `GET` requests.
+When eSewa redirects a browser back to your app (or when you manually open the URL in local testing) the package will call eSewa's status API, update the `esewa_payments` row, fire `EsewaPaymentVerified` once the status flips to `COMPLETE`, and then either show a lightweight confirmation screen or redirect wherever you ask.

+On localhost you can simply open `http://127.0.0.1:8000/esewa/callback?transaction_uuid={uuid}` after eSewa returns you to the browser.
+The package reconciles the payment in the background and renders the status page, so you no longer need ngrok just to finish the workflow.
+In staging/production you should still keep the webhook URL registered with eSewa so their POST callback can reach your app instantly; the GET fallback exists for development tunnels and manual support reconciliations.

 ## Security Notes